How Vitamin D Stops Cancer Stem Cells

 Vitamin D Vital to GcMAF

-Researchers propose that supplementing 20,000 IU of vitamin D3 daily may be a potent and safe therapy to limit systemic inflammation and inhibit the development of cancer (8).
-GcMAF is a powerful immune supporting protein that demands a steady supply of vitamin D3.
+Researchers propose that supplementing 20,000 IU of D3 daily may be a potent and safe therapy to limit systemic inflammation and inhibit the development of cancer (8).
+GcMAF is a powerful immune supporting protein that demands a steady supply of D3.
 GcMAF activity is essential to a healthy immune system and can also assist in the destruction of tumors entirely.
 (7)

 In fact, healthy vitamin D levels are one of the most important nutrients that benefit a baby during a woman’s pregnancy.
 Vitamin D deficiency is associated with autoimmune problems and considering that cancer is a multifactorial disease, optimal vitamin D levels are not worth compromise during neonatal development.
-Throughout fetal development, vitamin D3 supplementation supports: (9)
+Throughout fetal development, D3 supplementation supports: (9)

 - Reduced inflammatory secretions by natural killer cells